MicrosoftDocs/azure-docs/articles/cognitive-services/Computer-vision/spatial-analysis-container.md

 ## Enable NVIDIA MPS on the host computer

 > [!TIP]
-> Don't install MPS if your GPU compute capability < 7.x (i,e, pre Volta).
+> * Don't install MPS if your GPU compute capability is less than 7.x (pre Volta).
 See [CUDA Compatability](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#support-title) for reference.
->
-> Run the MPS instructions from a terminal window on the host computer.
+> * Run the MPS instructions from a terminal window on the host computer.
 Not inside your Docker container instance.

 For best performance and utilization, configure the host computer's GPU(s) for [NVIDIA Multiprocess Service (MPS)](https://docs.nvidia.com/deploy/pdf/CUDA_Multi_Process_Service_Overview.pdf).
 Run the MPS instructions from a terminal window on the host computer.